 Fricasse

-Tunisian savory fried pastry From Wikipedia, the free encyclopedia
+Type of savory fried pastry From Wikipedia, the free encyclopedia

-A fricasse (Arabic: فريكسي or فريكاسي) is a savory fried pastry often filled with tuna, hard-boiled egg, olives, harissa, preserved lemons, capers and mashed potato, with turmeric as a condiment.[1][2]
+A fricasse (Arabic: فريكسي or فريكاسي) is a savory fried yeasted bread often filled with tuna, hard-boiled egg, olives, harissa, preserved lemons, capers and mashed potato, with turmeric as a condiment.[1][2]
 They are usually purchased from traditional Tunisian food vendors.
 They can be made at home or in fast food restaurants.[3]

 Place of originTunisia

-Region or state Tunisia
+Region or state Tunisia, Israel

 Associated cuisineTunisian